Last updated on March 3rd, 2022 at 03:01 pm

 - Biocidin TS Throat Spray is for those with nasal infections or chronic sinusitis.
 Biocidin Throat Spray brings all the effectiveness of Biocidin directly to the throat.

 We get many questions about Biocidin Drops and just want to clarify that usually what is meant by Biocidin Drops is Biocidin Liquid.
 When using Biocidin drops the manufacturer recommends beginning with 1 drop and gradually increasing up to 5 drops 3 times per day or as directed by your healthcare professional.
 Children may use 1 drop per 4.5 kg of body weight per day, divided into 2 doses.
 Please see below for additional dosing suggestions.

 Biocidin Programs and Biocidin Protocol

-Typically, a minimum of 2 months use of the formulations, along with a healthy diet is recommended to address microbial imbalances and restore intestinal ecology.
-The Comprehensive Cleansing Program is easy to administer and represents a savings over the total cost of individual products, and includes a FREE Dentalcidin toothpaste ($27.95 value).
+Typically, a minimum of 2 months of use of the formulations, along with a healthy diet is recommended to address microbial imbalances and restore intestinal ecology.
+The Comprehensive Cleansing Program is easy to administer and represents a saving over the total cost of individual products, and includes a FREE Dentalcidin toothpaste ($27.95 value).

 When Should I Take Biocidin?

 Taking Biocidin 15-20 minutes prior to eating helps to maximize absorption, and is strongly suggested by the manufacturer.
 Please make sure you consult with your healthcare professional before taking any supplements to make sure they are right for you and the dosage is appropriate.